 Whirlpool, which started as a laundry company in the 1920s, is the largest manufacturer in the world.
 Whirlpool is American-based right out of Michigan.
 They produce KitchenAid, Maytag, Jenn-Air, and Amana labels.
 Their laundry products are still the best in their line.

 The washer is decent.
 You will like the detergent dispenser, which automatically dispenses the right amount of detergent.
 The dryer is excellent with the main benefits being efficiency and cost savings.

 Compact Laundry Comparison

-When comparing these brands, the Blomberg will be a little less expensive, but new to market (so far, so good).
-From an installation perspective, Blomberg is good for tight areas and the dryer can be vented outside.
+When comparing these brands, the Blomberg will be less expensive.
+From an installation perspective, Blomberg is great for tight areas and the dryer can be vented outside.

-Miele is best known for quality and built for performance.
+Miele is best known for quality as they are built for performance.
 Its honey-combed drum allows you to wash silks and other fine washables.
 Miele, however, costs almost twice as much compared to other brands.

-Bosch overall is very well known for the service, value and reputation.
+Bosch is very well known for their service, value, and reputation.

 Electrolux is very appealing with their 2nd floor guarantee and steam in the washer.
-They also offer fast wash cycles and solid service reputation.
+With their $400 rebates, Electrolux may be the best value currently on the market.

 Download the Yale Compact Laundry Buying Guide with specs, features and inside buying tips to every major brand.
 Well over 200,000 people have read a Yale Guide.